henrysky/astroNN/docs/source/neuralnets/GalaxyGan2017.rst

     # And then create an object of GalaxyGAN2017 classs
     galaxygan_net = GalaxyGAN2017()

-.. note:: Default hyperparameter is the same as the original GalaxyGAN2017 paper
+.. note:: Default hyperparameter is the same as the original GalaxyGAN paper

 .. _arXiv:1709.09182: https://arxiv.org/abs/1702.00403